How to Get a CPA License in Alabama

 Last updated: March 1, 2026

 Alabama is an affordable market with growing demand in Birmingham, Huntsville, and coastal areas, making it an excellent place to start a career as a cpa.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your cpa license in Alabama is a structured process overseen by the Alabama State Board of Public Accountancy.
+Licensing in Alabama is overseen by the Alabama State Board of Public Accountancy.
+The process requires 150 hours of pre-license education and costs between $1,500 and $3,000 in total.
+You'll need to pass the Uniform CPA Examination (administered by NASBA/Prometric) with a score of at least 75 on each section.

 At 150 hours, Alabama has one of the higher pre-license education requirements in the country.
+This is close to the national average of 150 hours.
 Budget between $1,500 and $3,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring cpas complete the entire process in 4-6 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |